 10) Background information

-OAuth defines a model in which individual mobile native applications (ie those downloaded from an app store and installed into the OS) can be authorized and issued tokens to use on API calls to their corresponding servers.
+OAuth defines a model in which individual mobile native applications (i.e. those downloaded from an app store and installed into the OS) can be authorized and issued tokens to use on API calls to their corresponding servers.
 OpenID Connect adds to this model the ability for OAuth Clients to also receive identity information from the AS, but does not change the fundamental model of users authorizing individual applications one at a time.

-As the popularity of native applications grows, and with that the number of native applications installed on an average user’s device – the usability burden associated with individually managing the authentication & authorization of the set of apps will grow accordingly.
+As the popularity of native applications grows, and with that the number of native applications installed on an average user’s device – the usability burden associated with individually managing the authentication and authorization of the set of apps will grow accordingly.

-And so there is value in mitigating this usability burden by treating sets of applications collectively with respect to their authorization and token issuance.
+Thus, there is value in mitigating this usability burden by treating sets of applications collectively with respect to their authorization and token issuance.
 One manifestation of this would be to enable a Single SignOn (SSO) experience for users across some set of native applications.

 The proposed model is to define the role of an ‘authorization agent’, a software component resident on the mobile device that obtains OAuth access tokens for some set of native applications- and so removes from the user the burden of individually authentication & authorization for those apps – and thereby makes possible an SSO experience for those apps.